BCCHS COLLEGE OFFICE SCHOOL CODE: 333803

 Financial Aid -> https://fafsa.ed.gov/

-- Qualification for need-based aid is determined through a variety of measures, and many schools offer some form of merit scholarship.
+Financial aid is one of the most complex facets of college admissions.
+Qualification for need-based aid is determined through a variety of measures, and many schools offer some form of merit scholarship.
 These scholarships can vary in amount, and can make private college tuition more competitive with public college alternatives.

-Kinds of Financial Aid
+Types of Financial Aid

 Your financial aid package will depend on your “financial need”, on your academic records, and on additional qualities.
 Three kinds of financial aid are available: